-How does stress testing work?
+How does PC stress testing work?

-For example, Prime95 — one of the most popular stress testing programs — uses the search for Mersenne prime numbers.
-This causes CPUs to run at 100% load across all cores and thus represents a maximum-usage scenario.
+Prime95 — one of the most popular stress testing programs — uses the search for Mersenne prime numbers.
+This causes CPUs to run at 100% load across all cores and represents a maximum-usage scenario.
 After a few minutes, you’ll see your CPU hitting peak temperature.

 Stress testing your CPU will result in excess heat, but this isn’t the best way to do it.

 What if my PC fails the CPU stress test?

 If your PC fails the CPU stress test, you’ve got a problem.
 It may be easily solvable, or it may be time for a new computer.
 Here are some reasons why your PC might fail a stress test:

 Inadequate cooling: Your CPU fan might not be able to cool down the processor.
 Look into upgrading the fan or even using water-cooling if you’re not doing that already.